holepunchto/hypercore/README.md

 Calls the callback with `(err)` when all storage has been closed.

+#### `feed.defaults(opts)`

+Overwrite options set on initialization.
+Currently supported:

+* `opts.indexing` - change indexing value. `indexing: false` makes hyperdrive write files to storage when you write to the archive.

 #### `feed.on('ready')`

 Emitted when the feed is ready and all properties have been populated.